yashrajnayak/meetup-status-updater/README.md

 ## 🤝 Support

-If you encounter issues:
+If you encounter issues, first check:

-1. **First check**:
 - You're on the correct page type (Meetup attendees page)
 - You have organizer permissions for the event
 - The Meetup page has fully loaded before starting
 - Browser console for error messages (F12 → Console tab)

-2. **Get help**:
-   - [Create an issue](../../issues/new) with details about your problem
-   - Include your Chrome version, operating system, and error messages
-   - Provide screenshots if helpful

-3. **Contributing**:
+**Contributing**:
-   - [Contributing Guidelines](CONTRIBUTING.md) - Help improve the extension
 - [Issue Tracker](../../issues) - Report bugs or request features
+- Fork the repository and submit pull requests for improvements

 **Remember**: This extension automates the same manual process you would do - it just saves you time by clicking the buttons automatically!